pmlmodelling/beaumont_et_al_plastics_econ/plastic_transfer/README.md

 ## Running the model

 Simplified configration and analysis scripts can be found in the `./Analysis` directory.
 More details on the functionality of each script can be found in the README `./Analysis/README.md`.

+## Results

+Tables giving the stock matrix for the years 2012, 2013 and 2014 can be found in the `Results` directory.